-The Scottish Government settlement for 2019/20 included £5.2m (£5.0m 2018/19) towards the operating costs of Shetland's inter-island ferry services, which was £2.9m (£2.6m 2018/19) less than the Council requested.
-In 2020/21, the Scottish Government has agreed to provide £5.2m towards operational costs, which is £4.8m less than required to fully fund internal ferry services.
+The Scottish Government settlement for 2019/20 included £5.2m towards the operating costs of Shetland's inter-island ferry services, which was £2.9m less than the Council requested.
+In 2020/21, the Scottish Government provided £5.2m towards operational costs, which is £4.8m less than required to fully fund internal ferry services.
 The Council continues to engage with Transport Scotland and Scottish Ministers with a view to reaching a fair funding agreement that honours the commitment made by the Scottish Parliament.